 How do COVID-19 vaccines boost my immune system?

-The vaccines teach your immune system to recognise and fight the COVID-19 virus.
-This means if you encounter the virus after vaccination, your immune system can tackle it faster and more effectively, helping to protect you from severe illness.
+COVID-19 vaccines teach your immune system to recognise and fight the COVID-19 virus.
+This means that if you encounter the virus after vaccination, your immune system can fight the virus faster and more effectively before it makes you seriously ill.

 When you get a COVID-19 vaccine, it usually takes a few weeks for the body to build immunity.
 In the long-term, only the immune cells that have been trained to recognise COVID-19 will remain in your system, not the vaccine itself.

 None of the approved COVID-19 vaccines in Australia contain the live COVID-19 virus.
 This means they cannot give you COVID-19.